 Digital Kitchen Stainless Steel Scale (Amazon)

-Although more commonly used for baking, a kitchen scale comes in handy on a number of fronts (including US/metric measurement conversions).
+Although more commonly used for baking in the U.S., a kitchen scale comes in handy on a number of fronts (including US/metric measurement conversions).
 In fact, if more folks had a scale in their kitchen, I would do all of my soup recipes in weights, rather than using vague ingredient measures like “1 small onion.”

-Schmidt Brothers Acacia Downtown Magnetic Knife Block (Amazon)
+Schmidt Brothers Acacia Downtown Magnetic Knife Block (Williams Sonoma)

 I’ve struggled a lot with knife blocks.
 Because I don’t have a matching knife set, my choices are limited to universal blocks with flexible storage.